epikhighs/2016-platform/README.md

         1. loaded in AMD module from AMD module
 1. 3rd party vendor libs
     1. loaded 3rd party vendor code that doesn't need to be shimmed
+    1. needed to resolve.alias jQuery to jquery, then use import loader to import in jQuery to 3rd party libs that dep on jQuery existing on the global scope (e.g. select2, bootstrap etc)
 1. Existing app compatibility
     1. using underscore-template-loader instead of tpl!
     1. using json-loader instead of text!